veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/permission-groups.md

 #### Permission Groups

+{{< hint warning >}}
+Do not confuse Node Groups with Permission Groups.
+{{< /hint >}}

 Under the Permissions section of the Controller UI (`https://<controller address>/#/permission-groups`), let's create a group for our nodes to be able to connect.

 1. First choose the Controller Component from the drop down.

 {{< imgwithlink src="images/anka-build-cloud/advanced-security-features/perm-groups-choose-component.png" >}}

-2. Next, create a new group named `node` by clicking the + button.
+2. Next, create a new group named `node` by clicking the [+] button.

-3. You can now target and add specific **Permissions** or **Resources** for the group.
-Click on the circular icon on the right to highlight what permission should be set for Nodes to communicate with the Controller.
-Then, check/enable the highlighted permissions and click Save Permissions at the bottom of the page.
+3. You can now target and add specific **Permissions** or **Resources** for the Group.
+Click the circular (💻) icon on the right to highlight what permission should be set for Nodes to communicate with the Controller.
+Then check/enable the highlighted permissions and click Save Permissions at the bottom of the page. *Important:* Finally, do the same but under the Registry Component.

 {{< hint warning >}}
-Note: We'll not be setting **Resources** right now for this guide.
+Note: We'll *not* be setting **Resources** right now.
 {{< /hint >}}

 {{< imgwithlink src="images/anka-build-cloud/advanced-security-features/perm-groups-highlight-node-perms.png" >}}
 {{< imgwithlink src="images/anka-build-cloud/advanced-security-features/perm-groups-set-perms.png" >}}

-4. Check/enable the same highlighted permissions for the Registry Component.

-5. The group can now be attached to a specific [Authentication Credential]({{< relref "anka-build-cloud/Advanced Security Features/_index.md#authentication" >}}) and the credential used to access and perform the permitted actions.

-For example, you need to create and attach the group to a [UAK]({{< relref "anka-build-cloud/Advanced Security Features/uak-tap-authentication.md" >}}) like this image shows.
+4. The group can now be attached to a specific [Authentication Credential]({{< relref "anka-build-cloud/Advanced Security Features/_index.md#authentication" >}}) and the credential used to access and perform the permitted actions.
+For example, create a [UAK]({{< relref "anka-build-cloud/Advanced Security Features/uak-tap-authentication.md" >}}) and attach the group.

 {{< hint info >}}
 Be sure to download the key if you're creating a new UAK.